 complications arise as an indirect result of diabetes, particularly when it comes to a person’s eyes.

-Dr. Haiman of Sunrise Eye Care explains, “Diabetic retinopathy is possibly the most serious eye condition related to diabetes.
+Dr. Haiman of Sunrise Specialty Lens & Dry Eye Institute explains, “Diabetic retinopathy is possibly the most serious eye condition related to diabetes.
 This occurs as a result of extended periods of high blood sugar.
 Diabetic retinopathy comes in two types: non-proliferative and proliferative.”